 Victoria offers an identification service.
 You can submit an online enquire form via https://museumsvictoria.com.au/.

 An alternative is to employ a licensed pest control operator trained in the identification and management of pests.
-For more information about pest control licensing contact the Pest Control Program on 1300 767 469.
+For more information about pest control licensing contact the Pest Control Program via email – pesticidesafety@health.vic.gov.au

 Non-chemical pest prevention and control